 The JCHS collects artifacts, photographs, documents, and books related to the history of this rural county ranging from prehistoric times to the present.
 The Society also archives county tax records and makes them available to researchers.

 General operating funds come from dues, donations, contracts the Pennsylvania Historical & Museum Commission, and the Jefferson County Commissioners.
 Exhibits and programs are funded through grants and directed donations.
 Fortunately, the Jefferson County Commissioners have continued their annual grant to us and many members and friends have increased their giving to our Annual Campaign.

-The organization is a member of both Brookville and Punxsutawney Chambers of Commerce, the American Association of State and Local History Organizations, PA Museums, Heinz History Center Affiliate Group and Pennsylvania Association of Non-Profit Organizations.
+The organization is a member of the Brookville Chamber of Commerce, the American Association of State and Local History Organizations, PA Museums, Heinz History Center Affiliate Group and Pennsylvania Association of Non-Profit Organizations.

 Our purpose is to engage people of all ages in the history of Jefferson County.
 We collect and care for relevant objects, images and documents and we invite county residents and visitors to research our materials, interact with our exhibits, take part in our programs and read our publications, in order to encourage an understanding of our past and present and a vision for the future.